Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Materials and methods

-Using the latter quantity, one can calculate $\epsilon(\vec{u}, t_k)$, the instantaneous normalized registration \gls{RMSE} at time $t_k$ using the vector field $\vec{u}$:
+Using the latter quantity, one can calculate $\epsilon(\vec{u}, t_k)$, the instantaneous normalized \gls{RMS} registration error at time $t_k$ using the vector field $\vec{u}$:

-In that expression, $\overline{I}(t_1)$ designates the mean intensity of the initial image.
-Lastly, that latter error is evaluated using the vector field predicted using $n_{cp}$ principal components, $\vec{u}^{(i)}(n_{cp})$ ($i$ designates the run index), and averaged over the cross-validation time steps and evaluation runs (to take into account the stochasticity of the forecasting algorithms involved in the initialization or updates of the parameters):
+In this expression, $\overline{I}(t_1)$ denotes the mean intensity of the initial image.
+This error, evaluated using $\vec{u}^{(i)}(n_{\text{cp}})$---the \gls{DVF} predicted at run index $i$ using the hyperparameters selected for the leading $n_{\text{cp}}$ components---is averaged over the validation time steps and $n_{\text{val}}^{\text{dim}}$ runs to account for neural-network stochasticity:

-In this article, $E_{pred}(n_{cp})$ is referred to as the mean normalized registration \gls{RMSE}.
-In the formula above, we select $n_{warp}=25$ runs when evaluating \gls{RNN} algorithms, except \gls{RTRL}, for which we set $n_{warp}=5$, as the latter is slower but experimentally yields error measurements with lower uncertainty.
-We choose the value of $n_{cp}$ that minimizes $E_{pred}(n_{cp})$ (of the cross-validation set).
-That metric is relatively quick to compute, as it does not involve warping the initial image at $t_1$.
-The overall image prediction pipeline and the main parameters involved are outlined in Fig. \ref{fig:overall experimental setting} and Table \ref{table:RNNs_configuration}, respectively.
+We refer to $E_{\text{pred}}(n_{\text{cp}})$ as the (mean) normalized \gls{RMS} registration error and select the value of $n_{\text{cp}}$ that minimizes it.
+Computing this error is relatively affordable, as it does not require warping the initial image.
+We set $n_{\text{val}}^{\text{dim}} = n_{\text{test}}$, the number of runs used to evaluate image-prediction accuracy (Section \ref{section:methods: frame prediction from PCA weights}); $n_{\text{val}}^{\text{dim}} = 1$ for deterministic algorithms.
+Fig. \ref{fig:algorithm pipeline} and Table \ref{table:general experimental setup} outline the overall experimental setting and related parameters.